lukcad/zorders/README.md

 ## Your Steps

-- create using SAP build your ptoject `zorderz` by cloning this link: https://github.com/lukcad/zorders.git
+- create using SAP build your ptoject `zorders` by cloning this link: https://github.com/lukcad/zorders.git
 - Once project is created, open a new terminal and run `npm i`, then `cds deploy` and `cds w`